Fire Risk Assessment

-Our fire experts, Panache Fire Services Ltd, are trained to complete fire risk assessments to the highest level and will take away the worries that completing one of these reports can cause.
+Our fire experts are trained to complete fire risk assessments to the highest level and will take away the worries that completing one of these reports can cause.
 A Fire Risk Assessor will visit your premises and following their fire assessment will provide you with a detailed written report.

 We will then work with you to develop a plan of action to put the recommendations in place utilising our experienced and accredited teams.